-AOMEI Backupper Standard is a free backup software, which is designed for Windows 11, 10, 8, 7, XP, Vista.
+AOMEI Backupper Standard is free backup software, which is designed for Windows 11, 10, 8, 7, XP, Vista.
 It helps you sync files between computers without cloud as long as you have the permission to access folder you want.

-It allows you to sync folders to network or other different storage devices, such as internal hard drive, external hard drive or a USB flash drive.
+It allows you to sync folders to network or other different storage devices, such as an internal hard drive, external hard drive, or a USB flash drive.

-It enables you to set an automatic sync task, and then it will sync the files daily/weekly/monthly.
+It enables you to set an automatic sync task, and then it will sync the network files daily/weekly/monthly.
+Beside

 Next, we will show you how to sync files to the network with this file sync tool.
-Then you can access the files on all your computers anytime.
-First download, install and launch AOMEI Backupper Standard on the target computer.
+Please download, install and launch AOMEI Backupper Standard on the target computer.
 To sync files between Windows Servers, try AOMEI Backupper Server!

 Step 1.
-Click Sync option and then choose Basic Sync.
+Click the Sync option and then choose Basic Sync.

-Step 5.
-Click Schedule to create the scheduled task.
-You can choose to make a backup daily/weekly/monthly in the free version of AOMEI Backupper.
-In advanced edition, you still can use Event triggers and USB plug in.)
+Step 4.
+Click Schedule Sync to create the scheduled task.
+You can choose to sync files at daily/weekly/monthly in the free version of AOMEI Backupper.
+In advanced edition, you still can use Event triggers and USB plug in features.